ditdotdev/dit/docs/src/lifecycle/kubernetes.rst

 * There is no method to specify volume sizes.
 While the amount of data pushed and pulled will remain the logical size of the dataset, volumes must be statically sized in Kubernetes.
 Currently, these are always 1GiB.
-* Titan currently always uses the default ~/.kube configuration, and there isn't a way to control the namespace and cluster used.
+* Datadatdat currently always uses the default ~/.kube configuration, and there isn't a way to control the namespace and cluster used.
 If the default configuration is changed after the context is installed, it can result in inconsistent state.
-* Titan will always use the default storage class and snapshot class.
+* Datadatdat will always use the default storage class and snapshot class.
 These are not currently configurable.
-* There are various failure modes, such as failing to pull an image, that aren't handled well by Titan.
+* There are various failure modes, such as failing to pull an image, that aren't handled well by Datadatdat.
 These can result in hangs or hard to diagnose errors.
 * Port forwarding is very simplistic.
-Titan simply spawns `kubectl port-forward` in the background, and tries to kill it when stopping port forwarding.
+Datadatdat simply spawns `kubectl port-forward` in the background, and tries to kill it when stopping port forwarding.
 If the system is restarted, or that process dies, it will need to be manually restarted, either by running the `kubectl` directly, or stopping and